A high-end spot on Budva Riviera!

 One of the most iconic images associated with Montenegro is the tiny islet of Sveti Stefan.
 The amazingly picturesque island is perched on an outcrop of rock and joined to the mainland by a narrow isthmus which arcs out into two perfectly formed sandy beaches.
-Once again a luxury resort now owned and run by Aman resorts it has had a fascinating history.
+Once again a luxury resort now owned and run by Aman Resorts it has had a fascinating history.

-A group of architects and artists moved in and began the adaptation and renovation of the abandoned houses in 1954 and remarkably by 1957 they had turned them into a unique town-hotel - the most attractive and luxurious hotel complex in the Adriatic and the Mediterranean, intended for tourism at the highest level.
+Fortress Sveti Stefan achieved a grand rise in the first half of the 19th century when because of its convenient position, it was the commercial and traffic centre of PaÅ¡troviÄi.
+It possessed a great strategic-trade significance during the Venetian Republic and trade with Venice.
+However, by the end of the 19th and at the beginning of the 20th century it soon lost both its economic power and significance.
+Many inhabitants (mostly fisherman families) left.
+The adaptation and renovation of the abandoned houses started in 1954 and remarkably by 1957, they have been turned into a unique town-hotel - the most attractive and luxurious hotel complex in the Adriatic and the Mediterranean, intended for tourism at the highest level.
 The renovation was done expertly so the buildings from the outside looked exactly as they were before, while the inside spaces were richly decorated and turned into luxurious apartments.

 The Resort Today

 of Sveti Stefan, MiloÄer beach, and the famous Queens beach.
-Aman Stefi Stefan enjoys breathtaking views out to sea across the bay and along Montenegro's most renowned stretch of coastline.
-Under Aman, the property now includes the queen's former summer residence, overlooking the island from a mainline cove, which has been recast as the eight-suite luxury Milocer hotel.
+Aman Sveti Stefan enjoys breathtaking views out to sea across the bay and along Montenegro's most renowned stretch of coastline.
+Under Aman, the property now includes the queen's former summer residence, overlooking the island from a mainline cove, which has been recast as the eight-suite luxury MiloÄer hotel.

-Whilst access to the private resort island is limited for non-residents, Sveti Stefan and the surrounding area including Pržno, a smalll fishiing village with a beautiful cove is well worth a visit.
-There are a number of beaches open to the public - for example the beach at Pržno is a must, particulary out of high season and the beach to the left of the causeway (Kings beach) is free whilst the one to the right (Queens beach) is for hotel guest only.
+Whilst access to the private resort island is limited, Sveti Stefan and the surrounding area including PrÅ¾no (a small fishing village with a beautiful cove) is well worth a visit.
+There are a number of beaches open to the public - for example, the beach at PrÅ¾no is a must, particularly out of high season and the beach to the left of the causeway (Kings beach) is free whilst the one to the right (Queens beach) is for hotel's guests only.

-Pržno is worth particular mention, just a kilometer from Sveti Stefan, this small, quiet resort town surrounded by hilly olive groves and cedar forests retains the atmosphere of a traditional fishing village.
+PrÅ¾no is worth particular mention.
+Just a kilometre from Sveti Stefan, this small, quiet resort town surrounded by hilly olive groves and cedar forests retains the atmosphere of a traditional fishing village.
 Known for its seafood restaurants itâs busy enough to be lively in high season though not often overcrowded, with a handful of informal bars and restaurants lining the cove.

-Things to do
+Things to do:

-Take a swim in the bay's turquoise, blue flag water
+- Take a swim in the bay's turquoise, blue flag water

-Dinner at the Olive tree with splendid views of the beautifully illuminated Sveti Stefan
+- Dinner at the Olive tree with splendid views of the beautifully illuminated Sveti Stefan

-Lounging on two of the prettiest pebble beach coves on the coast
+- Lounging on two of the prettiest pebble beach coves on the coast